grow-graphics/gd/Readme.md

 ```

 ## Performance

-No profiling has been completed, however all Go -> Godot calls are optimised
+It's feasible to write high performance code using this module, keep to Godot types where possible and avoid escaping memory to the heap in frequently called functions.

+**Zero Allocations**
+Benchmarking shows method calls from Go -> Godot do not allocate in practise.

-in a way to avoid almost all allocations.
-Allocations are currently unavoidable
-for all Godot -> Go script calls (but not for virtual overrides, which are essentially
+Allocations are currently unavoidable for GDScript -> Go calls (but not
-allocation free).
+for class overrides such as `Process`, which should be allocation free).

 ## Examples